f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab2/lab2.rst

 2. Browse to :ext_link:`http://arcadia-re-$$makeId$$.workshop.emea.f5se.com/v1/ai-rag/` and upload the **companyinfo** file

 3. Enter :code:`Who is the Arcadia CEO?` in the **Query** and click **Send**.
-   You will see 5 different text blocks as relevant information.
+   You will see up to 5 different text blocks of relevant information.
 This is the same information that the **AI Orchestrator** will retrive for this prompt

 4. Reset the chat with the **AI Assistant** and ask the question again.
-Did you get any relevant information this time ?
+Did you get any relevant information this time?